mig-hub/cerberus/README.md

-	0.1.6 Send an Array instead of a string to Rack so that it works on Ruby 1.9 0.2.0 External CSS file + `:text_color` option + keep details after login failure 0.3.0 Now sends request as a 3rd argument to the block
+	0.1.6 Send an Array instead of a string to Rack so that it works on Ruby 1.9 0.2.0 External CSS file + `:text_color` option + keep details after login failure 0.3.0 Now sends request as a 3rd argument to the block 0.3.1 Escape HTML in fields now that they are kept

 Copyright
 ---------